MaruvkaLab/MSMuTect_3.2/README.md

 For the most typical usage of calling microsatellite instability for a pair of BAMs:
 msmutect -T [tumorbam.bam] -N [normalbam.bam] -l [loci_file.phobos] -O [output_prefix] -c [number of cores to use] -m.

+If a run gets interrupted files with names like tmp_25147_1716098274.1160007_92669 will be left in the output directory.
+They can be deleted with no issue
 # Publication
 For orginal paper, see
 YE  Maruvka, Mouw K,  et al, Analysis of somatic microsatellite indels identifies driver events in human tumors